SonuNM1/InkFlow-AI-Powered-Blogging-Platform/Notes.md

     Port mappings: -p 5672:5672 (AMQP port), -p 15672:15672 (RabbitMQ Management UI) -> Login with username:admin, password:admin123

         This is why rabbitmq:3-management is used

+- npm i amqplib

+    Node.js library used to communicate to RabbitMQ.
+It allows our Node.js app to: send and receive messages from RabbitMQ.

+    amqplib = the bridge between Node.js and RabbitMQ

+    AMQP = Advanced Message Queuing Protocol: It is a protocol (set of rules) for messaging

+    Why do we need amqplib?

+        RabbitMQ is a server, runs separately on Docker / VM / Cloud.
+Nodejs cannot talk to RabbitMQ directly.

+        So we need:

+            Node.js app ---> amqplib ---> RabbitMQ Server